HeBing/GitHub_commands/README.rmd

 GitHub Pull Requests
 =====================
-If you Want to contribute to another people's pull request, you can do
+If you Want to contribute to another people's pull request, you can do the following:

 a.
 Create a branch of the repository you want to change by
 ```
 git branch master_copy1